Wered6/UE5-StyleGuide/README.md

 <a name="structure-core-folder"></a>
 <a name="3.5"></a>

-## 3.5 Use A `Core` Folder For Critical Blueprints And Other Assets
+## 3.5 Use a `Core` folder for critical Blueprints and other assets

 Use `/Content/Project/Core` folder for assets that are absolutely fundamental to a project's workings.
 For example, base `GameMode`, `Character`, `PlayerController`, `GameState`, `PlayerState`, and related Blueprints should live here.